Can Super Resolution be used to improve Human Pose Estimation in Low Resolution Scenarios?

 \section{Conclusion}

-In this paper we undertook a rigorous empirical study to understand how SR affects the different stages of the top-down HPE process.
-Prior studies, as well as our initial object detection results, lead us to believe that our final HPE results would also improve upon applying SR; however, this was not the case.
+In this paper we undertook a rigorous empirical study to understand how SR affects the different stages of a top-down HPE process.
+Prior studies, as well as our initial object detection results, lead us to believe that our final HPE results would also improve once SR was applied; however, this was not the case.